participedia/api/localization.md

 - for page/section specific text use dot-notation to name space pages/sections
 ```
-"static": {
+{
-  "about.cases.p1": "Cases are events and instances of participatory politics and governance of all shapes and sizes.",
+  "about.cases.p1": "Cases are events and instances of participatory politics
+   and governance of all shapes and sizes.",

   "about.ckmc.title": "Communications & Knowledge Mobilization Committee",

-  "research.tagline": "Participedia is guided by the research question: What kinds of participatory processes work best, for what purposes, and under what conditions?",
+  "research.tagline": "Participedia is guided by the research question:
+   What kinds of participatory processes work best, for what purposes,
+   and under what conditions?",
 }
 ```